 I recently read a worrying report by the Children’s Society that one in 5 UK families are struggling with financial issues and suffering from ‘problem debt’ – meaning that they are a month behind on one or more bill payments.
 More importantly, the report highlighted the affect that this financial pressure was having on children, with many suffering with anxiety and being bullied at school because of their family’s problems.
-When I read details of the report on the Wilson Field blog I wanted to get involved to raise awareness of these personal finance issues so I’ve decided to join in with their #SpendingDiary campaign.
+When I read details of the report I wanted to get involved to raise awareness of these personal finance issues so I’ve decided to join in with the #SpendingDiary campaign.

 The Wealth Chef by Ann Wilson

 I like to think that I’m rather well organised when it comes to sorting out my finances, but is hasn’t always been like this and I certainly struggled to make ends meet when I was a student!
 There’s nothing worse than being low on money with no idea of how to sort out the problem so this campaign is something that I really care about and the idea of putting some methods in place to keep track of money can only be a good thing!
 This is what I do at the moment to keep on top of my finances: